shuklaayush/badger-sett-1.5/docs/Vault.md

-Helper funciton to calculate fees.
+Helper function to calculate fees.

 ### `_calculatePerformanceFee(uint256 _amount) → uint256, uint256` (internal)

-Helper funciton to calculate governance and strategist performance fees.
+Helper function to calculate governance and strategist performance fees.
 Make sure to use it to get paid!

 ### `_mintSharesFor(address recipient, uint256 _amount, uint256 _pool)` (internal)

-Helper funciton to issue shares to `recipient` based on an input `_amount` and `_pool` size.
+Helper function to issue shares to `recipient` based on an input `_amount` and `_pool` size.

 ### `_handleFees(uint256 _harvestedAmount, uint256 harvestTime)` (internal)